Adithya-Jayan/My-Blog-files/Handwriting Recognition Blog/Blog.md

 ### Segmentation of the text to letters

 The handwritten text was to be captured by a camera and made available for processing it digitally.
 The image obtained was then processed to obtain a low-noise binary thresholded image of the same text.
-The program ensured that all the lines of the text to be aligned horizontally even if some lines are tilted.
+The program ensured that all the characters are correctly segmented even if some lines are tilted.

 The algorithm used for segmentation was called a 'Projection  Profile'.
 The whole image was converted to a column vector by taking its sum of values along each row.
 The resultant array was plotted and using suitable thresholds, each line in the text was segmented out to give an array of images copntaining each line.